Maryam-Haghani/NEFFy/README.md

 ### Command-line Usage
 ### 1. NEFF Computation

 NEFF determines the effective number of homologous sequences within a Multiple Sequence Alignment (MSA).
-It accounts for sequence similarities and provides a measure of sequence diversity.\\
+It accounts for sequence similarities and provides a measure of sequence diversity. <br/>
-To calculate NEFF, use the ./neff program, provide an MSA file, and specify the desired flags.
+To calculate NEFF, use the _neff_ program, provide an MSA file, and specify the desired flags.

 #### Flags:
 The code accepts the following command-line flags: